 Sarah B.- Levittown

-We were called to help Bane who was very dog aggressive.
+We were called to help Bane, a very spirited Great Dane, who was very dog aggressive.
 Using behavior modification techniques we were able to help Bane learn that seeing other dogs was actually a wonderful thing!
-Thank you Sarah, for your feedback!
+Thank you, Sarah, for your feedback!

 Linda Lelak, CPDT-KA